hw581/Partlll_Essay/README.md

 # Partlll_Essay
-These are codes for my Part lll Essay about convex formulation of neural networks
+These are codes for my Part lll Essay about convex formulation of neural networks.
+The Essay is Partlll_Essay.pdf.

 # Aim
 Compare the minimized value for the objective function of a 2-layer ReLU network via different methods (Convex formulation vs Gradient Descent)